FedorIvanov37/SVFE-IPC-Monitoring/README.md

 ### When should we react on messages

+>⚠️ Important note
+>
-⚠️ Important note: Once the queue begins to accumulate the pending message at any time 24/7 is required to inform the SV Technical Support engineer about the problem.
+>Once the queue begins to accumulate the pending messages at any time 24/7 it is most important to warn SV Technical Support Engineer about the problem.
 Analysis has to be done on the application level first.

 Table of the reaction levels when the IPC Queue has a pending messages